 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ackley - Steamboat Rock is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ackley - Steamboat Rock is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Ackley - Steamboat Rock who work in sales jobs (11.98%), office and administrative support (11.40%), and management occupations (9.90%).

-The citizens of Ackley - Steamboat Rock are slightly better educated than the national average of 21.84% for all cities and towns, with 21.05% of adults in Ackley - Steamboat Rock having a bachelor's degree or advanced degree.
+The population of Ackley - Steamboat Rock overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Ackley - Steamboat Rock, 21.05% have at least a bachelor's degree.

 The per capita income in Ackley - Steamboat Rock in 2022 was $33,654, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $134,616 for a family of four.
 However, Ackley - Steamboat Rock contains both very wealthy and poor people as well.